OfficeDev/open-xml-docs/docs/how-to-open-a-spreadsheet-document-for-read-only-access.md

 Open(String, Boolean, OpenSettings)|Open(String, Boolean, OpenSettings)|Create an instance of the SpreadsheetDocument class from the specified file.
 Open(Stream, Boolean, OpenSettings)|Open(Stream, Boolean, OpenSettings)|Create an instance of the SpreadsheetDocument class from the specified I/O stream.

-The table earlier in this topic lists only those <span class="keyword">Open</span> methods that accept a Boolean value as the second parameter to specify whether a document is editable.
-To open a document for read-only access, specify <span class="keyword">False</span> for this parameter.
+The table earlier in this topic lists only those **Open** methods that accept a Boolean value as the second parameter to specify whether a document is editable.
+To open a document for read-only access, specify **False** for this parameter.

 Notice that two of the **Open** methods create an instance of the SpreadsheetDocument class based on a string as the